Rockou/MFTabPFN/MODEL_CARD.md

 **Not intended for**:

-- Classification tasks (regression only in current version).
+- Classification tasks (regression only in the current version).

 ## Training Procedure